-In accordance with Government Auditing Standards, we have also issued our report dated October 8, 1999 on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts.
+In accordance with Government Auditing Standards, we have also issued our report dated November 9, 2000 on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, and contracts.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.